 The historical Lincoln School building, abandoned since 1980, stands at the end of the quad.
 Its thick masonry and stone shell provides a unique opportunity for adaptive re-use, perhaps as an arts center and outdoor learning garden.

-Phase 1 ADA improvements, including elevators to serve upper portions of buildings, are expected to be constructed in 2018.
+Phase 1 ADA improvements, including elevators to serve upper portions of buildings, was completed in 2018.